hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-dns-record admin acme.com www A 162.227.73.112

-The call is used for adding new DNS record.
+This function is used to add a new DNS record.
 Complex records of TXT, MX and SRV types can be used by a filling in the 'value' argument.
-The function also gets an id parameter for definition of certain record identifier or for the regulation of records.
+This function also gets an ID parameter for definition of certain record identifiers or for the regulation of records.

 *******************************************************************